- Yohimbe bark

 - Acute neurotoxic effects including malaise, vomiting, loss of consciousness, and repeated seizures in a 39-year-old body builder after taking a large amount of yohimbine.
 Symptoms improved 12 hours after treatment.

-- Skin eruption, kidney failure, and lupus-like syndrome in a 42-year-old man following yohimbine treatment for impotence.
-Since the patient did not have these symptoms before treatment with yohimbine, doctors believed these symptoms were treatment-related.
+- Skin eruption, kidney failure, and lupus-like syndrome in a 42-year-old man following treatment with yohimbine for impotence.

 For Healthcare Professionals

 Yohimbe is derived from the bark of the yohimbe tree, an evergreen native to West Africa.
 It has been used as an aphrodisiac for several centuries.
-Marketed as a steroid substitute and for weight loss, yohimbe is also used with other supplements in formulas to enhance athletic performance.
+Yohimbe is marketed as a steroid substitute, for weight loss, and is used with other supplements in formulas to enhance athletic performance.

 Effects on erectile dysfunction may result from the inhibition of presynaptic-α1-adrenoceptor activity in cavernous smooth muscle cells as well as its impact on nitric oxide (NO) and cGMP formation involving endothelium and endothelial NO synthase (eNOS) activity, which is testosterone-dependent (6) (17).
 Yohimbe also has dilatory effect on genital blood vessels, enhanced genital tissue sensation, and increased reflex excitability in the sacral region (4).